State Tax Codes as Poverty Fighting Tools: 2018 Update on Four Key Policies in All 50 Statesreport

-In the first complete year of data under the Trump administration, the 2017 Current Population Survey showed that poverty to continued the three year trend of declining.
+In the first complete year of data under the Trump administration, the 2017 Current Population Survey showed that poverty continued a three-year trend of decline.
 The national poverty rate declined by only 0.4 percentage points from 2016 to 12.3 percent.
 Although the poverty rate declined very slightly the trend is flat from last year because, according to the U.S. Census, it was not a statistically significant change from 2016 estimates.
 Median household income also increased for the third consecutive year, but this was due to an increase in employment rather than an increase in wages—real median earnings for full-time workers actually declined from 2016 to 2017.
 And income gains have been largely concentrated among the wealthiest—while median income has finally recovered to the same level as before the Great Recession in 2007, the incomes of the richest 10 percent increased between 2007 and 2017 while those of the poorest 10 percent declined.
 Health insurance rates did not increase for the first time in seven years, likely due to the Trump administration’s attempts to dismantle the Affordable Care Act.
 In 2017, 39.7 million Americans, including 12.8 million children, lived in poverty.
 The poverty rates decreased a statistically significant amount in 19, held steady in one state—Vermont—and increased in nine states—the increase was only statistically significant in West Virginia and Florida.

 |2018 Developments in State Anti-Poverty Tax Policy|